ishwor-systems/data-engineering-lab/README.md

 # Data Engineering Lab

 This repo is where I keep my early data engineering practice.
-Most of the work here lives in Jupyter notebooks, with a mix of class notes, short exercises, and weekly assignments while I build up my Python basics.
+Most of the work here is done  in Jupyter notebooks, with a mix of class notes, short exercises, and weekly assignments while I build up my Python basics.

 ## What's In Here